-Pickled Carrots are a great colorful addition to any dinner table.
+Pickled carrots are a great, colorful addition to any dinner table.
 I love the cinnamon flavor with the carrots in this pickling recipe.

 Use a crinkle cutter for a fun look to your jars.
-I like the pampered chef crinkle cutter because it is rounded and you can roll it to slice your foods.
+I like the Pampered Chef crinkle cutter because it is rounded and you can roll it to slice your foods.
 But any one will do.

-Pickled Carrots can be processed safely in a Water Bath Canner
+Pickled carrots can be processed safely in a Water Bath Canner.

-This yields about 6 pints.
+This recipe yields about 6 pints.

 Cut carrots to desired size.
-Small carrots may be left whole.
-Using a crinkle cutter makes your jars look very professional.
-Just for fun.
+(Small carrots may be left whole.)
+Using a crinkle cutter makes your jars look very professional, just for fun.

 You may also make pickled carrots in rounds if you prefer.
 I like the sticks.

-Here's a tip....
-Make your pickling solution in a tea kettle.
+Here's a tip...make your pickling solution in a tea kettle.
 The kettle makes it easy to pour pickling solution into the jars.

 You can do this in a pot if you don't have a kettle you want to use.
 You'll need a ladle...and some dishrags to wipe up spills.